Hawaii Air National Guard: Components

 The Royal Guard is a volunteer ceremonial unit composed of members of the Hawaii Air National Guard of full or partial Native Hawaiian descent.
 It was formed in 1963 to honor their rich heritage and wears period correct uniforms and call commands during their drill and ceremony in ʻŌlelo Hawaiʻi.

 On August 19, 2019, the Hawaii Air National Guard activated the 298th Air Defense Group, which took over control of the 169th Air Defense Squadron, responsible for supporting air defence missions in Hawaii and Guam, and also activated the 298th Support Squadron.
 "Today the 169th [ADS] effectively became its own group with two squadrons."

 History

-F-4C Phantom II from the 199th Tactical Fighter Squadron, March 9, 1979.
+F-4C Phantom II from the 199th Tactical Fighter Squadron in 1979.

 The Hawaii Territory Air National Guard was formed as the 199th Fighter Squadron, being extended federal recognition on 4 November 1946 by the National Guard Bureau.
 The territory had been allocated the World War II 463d Fighter Squadron on 24 April, the 469th having served in China as part of Fourteenth Air Force during World War II.
 The 199th Fighter Squadron was bestowed the lineage, history, honors, and colors of the 463d Fighter Squadron.
 The squadron was equipped with F-47N Thunderbolts and was operationally gained by Seventh Air Force.
 Its mission was the air defense of Hawaii.

-Aircraft of the Hawaii Air Guard, 2010.
-The C-40 Clipper, operated by the 65th Airlift Squadron, is part of the 15th Airlift Wing at Joint Base Pearl Harbor-Hickam.
-The C-40 provides executive airlift in the Pacific theater and supports worldwide aerial transportation operations.
+Aircraft of the Hawaii Air Guard at Hickam Field in 2010.
+The C-40 Clipper, however, is from the 65th Airlift Squadron of the 15th Airlift Wing.